-- SQL Server® versions: 2005 and later - Recovery models: All
+- SQL Server versions: Windows 2008 and later; Linux 2017 and later - · Recovery models: All

 Copy-Only backups are independent of the normal sequence of backups.
 A Copy-Only backup cannot serve as the base backup for a series of differential backups as a Full Backup can.
 Performing a Copy-Only backup does not affect what is backed up by the next differential backup.
 Copy-Only backups are ideal for situations that require special purposes, such as creating test environments or standby databases.